citrontruc/personal-notes/SystemDesign.md

 Every so often, heartbeat to know which services are still available.

 You can also do service discovery the other way around with a list of APIs in a DNS or something (simplest thing would be config file).

+## Saga pattern

+See notebook.
+We have a central service which coordinates microservices.
+The central service sends requests in queues and checks other queues to see where we are.
+Is a SPOF.
+We could have the micro services talk to one another directly but then they would be coupled.

+## Strangler fig pattern

+We gradually replace a legacy system with a microservice architecture.
+New system gradually takes responsabilities until fully replaced.